kevinjalbert/kevinjalbert.github.io/source/articles/2015-05-01-share-your-bag-of-tricks.html.md

 ---
-title: Share Your Bag of Tricks
+title: "Share Your Bag of Tricks"

-teaser:
-  Everyone has a <i>bag of tricks</i> in the form of tips and shortcuts that they use throughout their lives.
+description: "Everyone has a bag of tricks in the form of tips and shortcuts that they use throughout their lives.
 In general, there is no harm in sharing this knowledge.
-This post encourages sharing ones <i>bag of tricks</i> to others, as well as discusses various benefits.
+This post encourages sharing ones bag of tricks to others, as well as discusses various benefits."

 tags:
 - self-improvement